trust-mfn-berlin/animals-as-objects/vault/material.face-to-face-with-zoo-animals.md

 </figure>

 What now seems perplexing, dangerous, and not very species-appropriate, was such a big hit back then that there were even shortages in the supply of young lions, tigers, and leopards.[^1] This was because other zoos soon wanted to offer their visitors similar attractions as well.
-“The great lion petting at the zoo”, announced the _Leipziger Tageszeitung_ newspaper on 8 November 1935.[^2] At Stellingen Zoo, the zoo director also saw how much young visitors loved cuddling and petting lion cubs.[^3] Demand for young animals remained high as they would be much too big by the next summer and [[would have to be replaced|story.photos-with-lion-cubs]].
-Predator babies were thus coveted on the market and came with a corresponding price tag.[^4] Zoos therefore took what they could get: “As we have already discussed, exotic bears could be taken instead of the young predators in the meantime and could perhaps later be exchanged for young predators”,[^5] wrote the animal trader who supplied Berlin Zoo with young predators to its director.
+“The great lion petting at the zoo”, announced the _Leipziger Tageszeitung_ newspaper on 8 November 1935.[^2] At Stellingen Zoo, the zoo director also saw how much young visitors loved cuddling and petting lion cubs.[^3] Demand for young animals remained high as they would be much too big by the next summer and would have to be replaced. [[Predator babies|story.photos-with-lion-cubs]] were thus coveted on the market and came with a corresponding price tag.[^4] Zoos therefore took what they could get: “As we have already discussed, exotic bears could be taken instead of the young predators in the meantime and could perhaps later be exchanged for young predators”,[^5] wrote the [[animal trader|theme.how-do-animals-end-up-in-the-zoo]] who supplied Berlin Zoo with young predators to its director.

 <figure>